These 10 safe and healthy weight loss tips will enable you to lose weight consistently without harming your health.

-It is not known if the reason for this is because less committed dieters weigh themselves less often.
-Or, if after losing weight dieters who plateau or reach their goal stop monitoring their weight.
+It’s unknown if the reason for this is because less committed dieters weigh themselves less often.
+Or, if after losing weight, dieters who plateau or reach their goal stop monitoring their weight.

 5) Eat lean protein, fruit, vegetables, whole grains, and healthy oils